velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 I nod slowly.
 "I'm… glad to hear it.
 Just… just hear I recognize and respect it, what you've suffered, and you have my ear and my compassion, for what it's worth.
 That's damn close to the high water mark for bad."
 God, how my whining must have sounded to him last night—

 He nods, biting his lip.
 "I… yeah.
+Thank you, Rei.
 Going through something like that changes you, I won't deny it."

 I squeeze his hand.
 "Is that why Seli's so…?"